 Chicago Bears fans are always looking for more information about when their team plays the next game.
 For all the information you have been craving and more, be sure to check the top of this page.
 Here as SportsTips we list all the information you need like the kick off time, location of the game and the all important NFL odds.

 For more details on the next Chicago Bears game, check above on the page, we include all the details there.

 Where did the Chicago Bears finish the season?

-The Chicago Bears finished third in the National Football Conference North division in the 2019 NFL season.
+The Chicago Bears finished the 2020 season second in the NFC North and seventh in the NFC.

 How many games did the Chicago Bears win?

 The Chicago Bears won eight games in the 2020 NFL season.